readium/readium-cfi-js/README.md

 ## Development

-Click this image link to see a flowchart for this project's build tasks: https://raw.githubusercontent.com/readium/readium-cfi-js/develop/readium-cfi-js_build_tasks.png
+Follow [this image link](readium-cfi-js_build_tasks.png) to see a flowchart for this project's build tasks (click on the "raw" button for the full size diagram).

 **Initial setup:**